If you are documenting computer procedures, you probably

 means being able to perform a hyphenless line-break,

-but only at some existing punctuation
+but only at some existing

-characters — principally the slash and the dot — but not
+punctuation characters — principally the slash and

 The url package provides the